mifrandir/edinburgh/README.md

-# University Notes
+# University notes

-Anything related to my time at the University of Edinburgh.
+Notes and assessments for my BSc Hons in Computer Science and Mathematics at the University of Edinburgh.
+I started in September 2019.

 ## Courses